On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: The canonical topology on affine schemes

 We refer to \cite[I.2]{La}, \cite{Ol}, \cite[2.1]{HH2}, \cite{Do}, \cite[5]{P3}, \cite[A]{A1}, \cite[08WE]{St} for more on pure morphisms. \end{remark} }

-There is another general situation where pure ring maps split\footnote{it seems difficult to locate this result in the published literature; in the Gorenstein situation, it is stated in \cite[6.3]{SS}.
-The argument appears in the online course \cite[p.
+There is another general situation where pure ring maps split: \begin{proposition} \cite[Lem.
+1.2.]{Fed}\footnote{This result does not seem to be widely known.
+The reference to \cite{Fed} was pointed out to us by two referees independently and L. Ma indicated to us that the argument also appears in the online course \cite[p.
 155]{H4}; on p.
-84 of this course, it is also shown that if $S/R$ is finitely presentely, the splitting property is fpqc-local, so that Proposition \ref{P:2} can be derived, after localization/completion, from Proposition \ref{P:Rlocs}.}: \begin{proposition} An extension $R\hookrightarrow S$ of a \emph{complete local} Noetherian ring $R$ is pure if and only if it splits in $R\lMod$. \end{proposition} \begin{proof} Let $E$ be the injective hull of the residue field of $R$.
+84 of this course, it is also shown that if $S/R$ is finitely presented the splitting property is fpqc-local, so that Proposition \ref{P:2} can be derived, after localization/completion, from Proposition \ref{P:Rlocs}.} An algebra $S$ over a \emph{complete local} Noetherian ring $R$ is pure if and only if it splits in $R\lMod$. \end{proposition} \begin{proof} Let $E$ be the injective hull of the residue field of $R$.
 Since $R$ is complete local Noetherian, it is naturally isomorphic to $\Hom_R(E,E)$ (cf. e.g. \cite[47.7.5]{St}).
 By the purity of $\alpha$, $E\stackrel{\alpha_E}\hookrightarrow S\otimes_RE$ is injective, and since $E$ is an injective $R$-module, there exists a morphism of $R$-modules $S\otimes_RE\stackrel{\beta_E}\to E$ which makes the triangle { } commute.
 The $R$-linear morphism $\beta:S \to \Hom_R(E,E)\simeq R$ defined by $\beta(s):=\beta_E(s\otimes\_)$ is a retraction of $\alpha$, since $\beta(1_S)(x)=\beta_E\alpha_E(x)=x$ for any $x\in E$. \end{proof}

-{\begin{remark} When $Y\stackrel{f}{\to} X$ is a finite canonical covering of a {\it non-affine} Noetherian scheme $X$, $\cO_X \to f_\ast \cO_Y$ does not necessarily split (even if $f$ is flat).
-A counterexample is given by any abelian variety $X=Y$ of positive dimension in characteristic $p>0$ and $f = [p]_X$: the map $ \cO_X \to [p]_{X \ast }\cO_X$ vanishes on $H^1$ \cite[Ex.
+{\begin{remark} When $Y\stackrel{f}{\to} X$ is a finite canonical covering of a {\emph{non affine}} Noetherian scheme $X$, $\cO_X \to f_\ast \cO_Y$ does not necessarily split (even if $f$ is flat).
+A counterexample is given by any abelian variety $X=Y$ of positive dimension in characteristic $p>0$ and $f = [p]_X$ is the multiplication by $p$ in the group scheme $X$: the map $ \cO_X \to [p]_{X \ast }\cO_X$ vanishes on $H^1$ \cite[Ex.
 2.11]{B1}.
-This is one main reason for which we have chosen to focus on affine schemes in this paper. \end{remark} }
+This is one {\emph{main reason}} for which we have chosen to focus on affine schemes in this paper. \end{remark} }

 We shall also need the following lemma, which is announced by Olivier in \cite{Ol}:

 \begin{lemma} Let $R\stackrel{\alpha}\to S$ be a pure ring map, and $M\stackrel{\varphi}\to N$ be a morphism of $R$-modules.
 Then ${\rm{Im}}\, \varphi \to {\rm{Im}}\, (1_S\otimes \varphi )$ is a pure morphism of $R$-modules. \end{lemma}